PhDStudentsP13/ScalaAndSpark/README.md

 # Scala And Spark Usefull Links
 Welcome everybody.
-Because bookemarks are too confidentials i decided to share every usefull links i fall on during my learning of Scala and Spark.
+Because bookemarks are too confidentials i decided to share every usefull links i fall on during my ongoing learning of Scala and Spark trying to organize them as well as i can.
 Don't hesitate to add cool links i have missed.

 Some comments will be added with time i hope :smile: